Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Computability theory for data analytics

-$K$ is technically speaking a semi-computable function.
-It allows approximations \emph{from above}.
-Indeed, traditionally lossless compression algorithms have been used to find short programs for all sorts of data structures, from strings to images and music files.
-This is because lossless compression algorithms are required to reproduce the original object, and the compressed version of the object together with the decompression instructions constitute a program that when decompressed reconstructs the original data.
-The approximation to $K$ is thus the size in bits of the compressed object together with the size in bits of the decompressor program.
-By this means, one can, for example, find a short program for a string $s$, shorter than the length $|s|$ of $s$.
-But even though one cannot declare that an object $s$ does not have a shorter program, one can declare $s$ not random if a program generating $s$ is (significantly) shorter than the length of $s$ constituting an upper bound on $K$ (hence approximated from \emph{above}).
+However, to be more specific, $K$ is an upper semi-computable function, because it can be approximated \emph{from above}.
+Lossless compression algorithms have traditionally been used to find short programs for all sorts of data structures, from strings to images and music files.
+This is because lossless compression algorithms are required to reproduce the original object, while the compressed version of the object together with the decompression program constitutes a program that when decompressed reconstructs the original data.
+The approximation to $K$ is thus the size in bits of the compressed object together with the size in bits of the decompression program.
+By this means, one can, for example, find a short program for a piece of data $x$, shorter than the length $|x|$ of $x$.
+But even though one cannot declare an object $x$ not to have a shorter program, one can declare $x$ not random if a program generating $x$ is (significantly) shorter than the length of $x$, constituting an upper bound on $K$ (hence approximated from \emph{above}).

-Kolmogorov, Chaitin, Levin, Schnorr and Martin-L\"of independently devised different approaches to algorithmic randomness.
-Each definition assigns exactly the same \emph{complexity} as the others to the same objects.
-Hence the approaches have proven themselves equivalent to each other:

-This is a significant contribution to science which economic theories and financial market models should take into consideration and build upon.
-It doesn't matter if the source is algorithmic and deterministic; it all boils down to the fact that if a phenomenon is unpredictable or uncompressible or statistically typical (no regularities in the data), then it is also unpredictable and uncompressible and statistically typical.